lpmi-13/minimalPairGenerator/README.md

 `force-align.py`

-7. grab each word as a separate audio file
-(this also attempts to slow down all audio files by 50%)
+7. use force-alignment data to grab each word as a separate audio file from the original full audio (this also attempts to slow down all audio files by 50%)

 `create_audio_files.py`